AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-02-01-2024-in-review/index.md

   <figcaption>Gargantua, a planet orbiting a massive black hole in the film <em>Interstellar</em>.
 Source: <a href="https://interstellarfilm.fandom.com/wiki/Gargantua" rel="noopener">Interstellar Fandom Wiki</a>.
 Copyright 2014 Warner Bros.
 Entertainment, Inc. and Paramount Pictures Corporation.</figcaption>
 </figure>

 _Interstellar_ was always a movie I'd seen clip and memes of but one I never watched until 2024.
-Due to time dilation, this meant that I had missed out on an entire decade of discourse.
 When I finally did watch it, I found myself captivated by Christopher Nolan's grand and often terrifying depictions of space, and I felt invested in the fates of the characters—and the lovable TARS—as they raged against the dying of the proverbial light.
 I was even surprised to learn that many aspects of the movie were based on [actual (albeit incomprehensible) physics](https://www.astronomy.com/science/kip-thorne-and-the-mind-bending-science-of-interstellar/).
 Although I doubt it'll ever happen in my lifetime, I hope I'll get to see the day when we chart the ends of the universe [to the tune of Hans Zimmer](https://www.youtube.com/watch?v=UDVtMYqUAyw).

 ### _There Will Be Blood_ (2007)